Frequently Asked Questions (FAQs)

 We value confidentiality and protect our members’ anonymity, but we permit members to disclose their own participation if they feel that being open will strengthen their recovery.

 We see alcoholism and drug addiction as basically identical and we welcome people into our meetings regardless of their “drug of choice.”

-No. About 40 per cent of LifeRing participants attend church (or other place of worship) at least once a year.
-Since the LifeRing recovery process does not rely on a "higher power" or similar concepts, LifeRing participants' religious and/or spiritual beliefs remain private and don't become an issue in the meeting.
+No. About 40 percent of LifeRing participants attend church (or other places of worship) at least once a year.
+Since the LifeRing recovery process does not rely on a “higher power” or similar concepts, LifeRing participants’ religious and/or spiritual beliefs remain private and don’t become an issue in the meeting.
 Neither religious proselytizing nor attacks on religion are permitted in our meetings.

 No. A basket is usually passed for voluntary contributions to defray expenses, but there is no charge to participate.